soorajabraham1/Kopernikus_Automotive_Programming_Task/README.md

 *	Benchmarking: Regularly benchmark and evaluate the dataset's performance in real-world applications.
 This helps identify areas for improvement and guides future data collection efforts.
 *	Collaboration: Collaborate with other institutions or researchers to combine datasets and leverage collective knowledge for more comprehensive data collection.

+##	Any other comments about your solution?
+*	Runtime Complexity: The dominant operations inside the loop are reading the images, preprocessing, and dictionary operations.
+Since we assumed that most operations are constant-time, the overall complexity of the loop is approximately O(n), where n is the number of images in image_files.
+*	Space Complexity: The space complexity of the code is mainly determined by the data stored in dictionaries (myHashMap and myShapeMap).
+We can understand that the number of unique keys in the dictionaries is smaller than the total number of images, the space complexity can be approximated as O(m), where m is the number of unique keys in the dictionaries.